API waitlist

 Support event-driven workflows as the API matures and the platform expands.

-The first API direction should follow Velrin’s actual product structure: workspaces, projects, tasks, progress history, notifications, and reporting exports.
-This keeps integrations grounded in the execution workflow rather than becoming a disconnected developer feature.
+The first API direction should follow Velrin’s actual product structure: workspaces, projects, tasks, notes, progress history, notifications, and reporting exports.
+This keeps integrations grounded in how people plan, assign, track, and review work.

 Keep integrations aligned to where work lives.